taichi/modernjs/modernjs.en.md

 # Modern JavaScript overview, and to Electron

-I made a repository that organized the learning outcomes for this month, so I will summarize the results.
+I made a repository that organized the learning outcomes for this month so that I will summarize the results.

-If you want to easily create only the sample project you just created, please clone this repository.
+If you want to quickly create only the sample project you just created, please clone this repository.

 * [taichi/js-boilerplate](https://github.com/taichi/js-boilerplate)
   * The master branch contains a minimal JavaScript development environment with sample code